 |TENURE/EARNINGS||Graham Potter Brighton Salary Breakdown in Pounds (£) - 2021 stats.||Graham Potter Brighton Salary Breakdown in Euros ( €) - 2021 stats.|

-Fact #3 – Explanation of Graham Potter Tactics:
+Explanation of Graham Potter’s Tactics:

 The act of creating system flexibility, dominating possession, building from the back, using mobile forwards, plus overloads.
 These are the fundamental components of the manager’s philosophy.
-Watch Graham Potter’s Östersund Tactics – that conquered Swedish football.
+Watch Graham Potter’s Östersund Tactics – which conquered Swedish football.

-Fact #4 – Issue with Pep Guardiola:
+The issue with Pep Guardiola:

 The Man City boss is, no doubt, one of the biggest influences on the way Graham Potter sets up his teams to play the game.
 One day, Guardiola had a furious clash with Graham Potter after his Man City side 3-2 loss at the Amex.

-Goals from Leandro Trossard, Dan Burn and Adam Webster gave Brighton all three points against Man City.
+Goals from Leandro Trossard, Dan Burn, and Adam Webster gave Brighton all three points against Man City.
 After the win, a disgruntled Pep Guardiola (as observed in this video) was caught arguing face-to-face with Graham.

-Fact #5 – Graham Potter’s Religion:
+Graham Potter’s Religion:

-The English manager was born and raised under the Christian faith.
+The English manager was born and raised in the Christian faith.
 Upon his birth, Graham Potter’s late parents (Val and Steve) gave him the Christian middle name – Stephen.
 That validates his Christianity identity.
 He is someone who hardly displays his faith publicly.